CatarinaBrendel/e-commerce/README.md

 ## E-Commerce Web App

-This is a small web app created as part of a Udemy course: 2Nodejs - The Complete Guide (incl.
+This is a small web app created as part of a Udemy course: Nodejs - The Complete Guide (incl.
 MVC, REST APIs, GraphQL) from the instructor [Maximilian Schwarzmüller](https://academind.com).
 The Project uses basics and advanced concepts of JavaScript (including ES6) and is currently not fully functionable.
 A deployment is programmmed by the end of the course.
 Its currently version is 1.0.0., it consists of a simple E-Commerce Web App that uses Vanilla JS, Nodejs, Express.

 ---